zhiming99/rpc-frmwrk/README.md

 ---
 [`Thu 17 Oct 2019 07:36:03 PM Beijing`]
-1. Worked a built-in router version of helloworld as btinrt test, for the curiosity to know the performance of removal of dbus traffic.
+1. Worked a `helloworld` with built-in router as the `btinrt` test, for the curiosity to know the performance of removal of dbus traffic.
 It can improve the latency from about 1.5ms to about 1ms per echo, as about 30% faster, well worth the effort, in sacrifice of the flexibility.
 Also fixed a deadlock bug in router and a segment fault bug in taskgroup which cannot reproduce in the stand-alone router setup.

 [`Wed 09 Oct 2019 09:11:53 AM Beijing`]
 1. Upgraded the synchronous proxy code generation with the new macro, before the start of session manager design.
 It is now an easy task to write a proxy with just a few lines, and help the developers to focus on server side design.
 For detail information, please refer to test/helloworld.